 - Consequences of Not Filing Your Taxes

-In addition to compiling nonprofit financial statements, filing an annual information return is part of the typical annual requirements for nearly every charitable organization.
-This process requires the completion of forms known as the “990 series” in order to disclose high-value financial transactions completed throughout the financial year.
+In addition to compiling your nonprofit financial statements, filing your nonprofit annual information return (AIR) is part of the year-end requirements for nearly every charitable organization.
+But what is an AIR?
+An AIR is a document from the 990 series that discloses high-value financial transactions from the fiscal year.

-What is the Purpose of the 990 Forms?
+What Is the Purpose of the 990 Form?

 These documents have several purposes.
 They verify that charitable organizations and nonprofits conduct business in a transparent way.
 In addition, they ensure the tax-exempt status is not being abused as they record high-value transactions that organizations conduct throughout the year.